 A group can be a place to share difficult thoughts and feelings with peers without having to worry about being judged or how others might react.
 There are no expectations, no getting it right or ‘behaving well’.
 It’s a place where all feelings can be explored including those that at times might be more difficult to accept or show – like anger, jealousy or hopelessness.

 Being part of an art therapy group can help a young person to explore difference, feel less isolated and better understood.
-Children and young people may also develop their confidence and ability to trust others as well as begin to value their own feelings and experiences more.
+Young people may also develop their confidence and ability to trust others as well as begin to value their own feelings and experiences more.

 Parents share their views about the art therapy group at the Brighton Health and Wellbeing Centre